 Supply management is a unique Canadian approach to agricultural production that benefits consumers, processors and the economy, while ensuring fair returns for Canadian turkey farmers.

-Under supply management, turkey farmers work together to match what they grow with what consumers need and want.
-By planning production, the industry is able to prevent surpluses or shortages in the market, ensuring Canadian consumers have access to a reliable supply of safe, high quality Canadian turkey products at reasonable prices, year-round.
+Turkey farmers work together under supply management to match what they grow with what consumers need and want.
+The industry is able to prevent surpluses or shortages in the market by planning production, ensuring Canadian consumers have access to a reliable supply of high quality Canadian turkey products at reasonable prices, year-round.

 The stability provided by supply management allows turkey farmers to earn fair returns from the marketplace, without having to rely on subsidies or taxpayer dollars.
 As a result, Canadian turkey farmers can reinvest in their farms, upgrade their operations and support communities across Canada.

-To work effectively and efficiently, supply management relies on three critical and equally important pillars.
+Supply management relies on three critical and equally important pillars to work effectively and efficiently.
 If one pillar is weakened, supply management as a whole is weakened.

 Turkey farmers plan their production to produce a steady supply of quality food that efficiently meets changes in consumer demand.
 This prevents sudden price shifts as products move from farm to plate.
 Quotas for the amount of turkey grown are administered by regulation at a provincial and national level.